-Two episodes of Natural Curiosities, presented by the eminent and inspirational Sir David Attenborough who came to Royal Holloway to film some of our research in the School of Biological Sciences, were shown on BBC 2.
+Two episodes of Natural Curiosities, presented by the eminent and inspirational Sir David Attenborough who came to Royal Holloway to film some of our research in the School of Biological Sciences, are due to be broadcast on BBC 2 this weekend.

 Dr Steve Portugal, Senior Lecturer in Animal Behaviour and Physiology at Royal Holloway, is pictured with Sir David in the Bourne teaching laboratory during filming for Natural Curiosities, a nature documentary series which examines some of Nature’s weird and wonderful through the work of scientists.